 Over the seasons, the pose evolved.
 It became a go-to visual shorthand for his disinterest and lack of engagement at work.

 One specific episode that stands out is “Homer’s Odyssey.”
-In this one, his sleeping habit leads to a near-disaster, highlighting how this gag isn’t just a background detail but a key part of the plot.
+In this one, his sleeping habit leads to a near-disaster.

 Homer Simpson, with his iconic homero durmiendo sentado pose, captures something deeply relatable.
 It’s not just a cartoon; it’s a mirror of our own struggles.